Types of Binary Tree | Binary Tree Introduction

 This is the third article in the tree data structure series.
 In our previous two articles, we have seen some of the tree data structure terminologies like Nodes, Edges, Root, Parent, Children, Leaves, Siblings, Degree of Tree, Path, Level, Depth, Height and sub tree.

-In this article, we will understand the difference between tree and binary tree.
-We will also see basic binary tree terminologies and types of binary tree.
+In this article, we will discuss difference between tree and binary tree.
+We will also discuss about types of binary trees and some of the interview questions related to them.

 Tree vs Binary Tree